×

 When we asked expats and global nomads about the quality of medical care in Argentina, they replied:

 "Healthcare services in Argentina are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of good quality.
 Foreign residents are able to access the public healthcare system, but they may need to pay a fee.
 Expats in Argentina typically use the public healthcare system, as it is often more affordable than private healthcare.
-However, some expats may opt for private healthcare if they are able to afford it," mentioned one expat in Argentina.
+However, some expats may opt for private healthcare if they are able to afford it," said one expat living in Argentina.

 What are medical services in Argentina like?